 - The likelihood of experiencing mental health problems is linked to a number of factors including age, disability, gender, sexual orientation and experiencing discrimination.

-For more detailed information on health and wellbeing, please visit our Joint Strategic Needs Assessment (JSNA) website.
+For more detailed information on health and wellbeing, please visit the Newcastle Future Needs Assessment website.

 - A larger proportion of the North East population are in fuel poverty than any other English region.